 Will any of my transportation costs to Toronto be covered?

-Yes, for participants who live further than 50 km from Toronto, one return trip for the student from the participant's home town to Toronto will be reimbursed by the Model Parliament Program.
+Yes, for participants who live further than 50 km from Toronto, one return trip for the student from the participant's permanent or current address within Ontario to Toronto will be reimbursed.
 Train, bus, air and GO Transit travel will be reimbursed; mileage will not be reimbursed.
-Please retain all receipts related to travel costs.
+Receipts must be provided.

 I don’t live near Toronto, where will I stay?